-11.1 Information, Education and Communication (IEC)

-IEC is critical for enabling all the 10 entitlements under Mahatma Gandhi NREGA.
-The administration and the implementing agency must enable mechanisms to create awareness about the entitlements of the workers and the access to the entitlements.

-11.2 Expenditure for IEC activities

-Expenditure for IEC activities taken up by the States/Districts can be met from the funds earmarked for administrative expenses (6% of the state funds).

-11.3 National IEC Strategy

-As per the National IEC Strategy for Mahatma Gandhi NREGA, the suggested key messages of Mahatma Gandhi NREGA, which need to be disseminated to various target groups are:

-- Mahatma Gandhi NREGA guarantees hundred days of wage employment in a financial year, to a rural household whose adult members volunteer to do unskilled manual work. - Individual beneficiary oriented works can be taken up on the lands of Scheduled Castes and Scheduled Tribes, small or marginal farmers or beneficiaries of land reforms or beneficiaries under the Pradhan Mantri Awaas Yojana - Gramin of the Government of India. - Within 15 days of submitting the application or from the day work is demanded, wage employment must be provided to the applicant. - Workers have the right to get unemployment allowance in case employment is not provided within fifteen days of submitting the application or from the date when work is sought. - Wages must be paid within fifteen days of work done. - Permissible works which can be taken up by the Gram Panchayats. - Mahatma Gandhi NREGA focuses on the economic and social empowerment of women. - Mahatma Gandhi NREGS provides "Green" and "Decent" work. - Social Audit of Mahatma Gandhi NREGS works is mandatory, which ensures accountability and transparency.
+- 11.1 Information, Education and Communication (IEC):IEC is critical for enabling all the 10 entitlements under Mahatma Gandhi NREGA.
+The administration and the implementing agency must enable mechanisms to create awareness about the entitlements of the workers and the access to the entitlements. - 11.2 Expenditure for IEC activities: Expenditure for IEC activities taken up by the States/Districts can be met from the funds earmarked for administrative expenses (6% of the state funds). - 11.3 National IEC Strategy: As per the National IEC Strategy for Mahatma Gandhi NREGS, the suggested key messages of Mahatma Gandhi NREGS, which need to be disseminated to various target groups are: - Mahatma Gandhi NREGA guarantees hundred days of wage employment in a financial year, to a rural household whose adult members volunteer to do unskilled manual work. - Individual beneficiary oriented works can be taken up on the lands of Scheduled Castes and Scheduled Tribes, small or marginal farmers or beneficiaries of land reforms or beneficiaries under Pradhan Mantri Awaas Yojana- Gramin of the Government of India. - Within 15 days of submitting the application or from the day work is demanded, wage employment must be provided to the applicant. - Workers have the right to get unemployment allowance in case employment is not provided within fifteen days of submitting the application or from the date when work is sought. - Wages must be paid within fifteen days of work done. - Permissible works which can be taken up by the Gram Panchayats. - Mahatma Gandhi NREGA focuses on the economic and social empowerment of women. - Mahatma Gandhi NREGS provides "Green" and "Decent" work. - Social Audit of Mahatma Gandhi NREGS works is mandatory, which ensures accountability and transparency. - Mahatma Gandhi NREGS works address the climate change vulnerability and protect the farmers from such risks and conserve natural resources.